 The Unique Scent of Vetiver

 “The immediate impression is one of a powerful earthy diffusiveness.
-It is a heavy oil and needs to be properly diluted so that it does not totally dominate any other fragrance with which it is blended.
+It is a heavy oil and needs to be properly diluted so that it does not totally dominate any other fragrance which it is blended with.